 Her site-specific pieces in locations such as the Guggenheim Museum, Union Station and the Staten Island Ferry, led naturally to her work in video and film.
 In 1981 YOU LITTLE WILD HEART, to music by Bruce Springsteen, was Marta's first half-hour for television, followed by MOUNTAINVIEW, made in 1989 in collaboration with independent filmmaker John Sayles.
-Since 2005 she has self-produced over two dozen short videodances, which have shown at film festivals nationally and internationally.
-Her debut feature film HER MAGNUM OPUS was released in 2017.
+Since 2005 she has self-produced over 25 short videodances, which have shown at film festivals nationally and internationally, releasing her debut feature film HER MAGNUM OPUS in 2017.
+In 2020 she directed and edited two short films with Island Moving Company of Newport, RI; OUT OF RUIN and THROUGH HER EYES: A NEWPORT NUTCRACKER REIMAGINED to be broadcast on RI PBS in 2020/21.

 As part of a continuing commitment to making dance accessible to a wide audience, Renzi helped inaugurate the "Inside/Out" program of public performances at the Jacob's Pillow Dance Festival, and her Project Company makes frequent appearances for free outdoors in public spaces.